motiwari/motiwari.github.io/_posts/2019-05-21-deploy-blog-using-devlopr-jekyll-and-github-pages.md

 ---
 layout: post
-title: How to deploy devlopr-jekyll Blog using Github Pages and Travis
+title: How to deploy devlopr-jekyll projects using Github Pages and Travis
 author: Sujay Kundu
 date: '2019-05-21 14:35:23 +0530'
 category: guides
-summary: Deployment Guide for devlopr-jekyll blog using Github Pages and Travis CI
+summary: Deployment Guide for devlopr-jekyll projects using Github Pages and Travis CI
 thumbnail: deploy-using-github-pages-and-travis.png
 ---

-This guide assumes that you already have created your blog and tested locally.
-If not please follow this tutorial : [Create a Blog using devlopr jekyll](https://devlopr.netlify.com/guides/2017/11/19/build-a-blog-using-devlopr-jekyll).
+This guide assumes that you already have created your projects and tested locally.
+If not please follow this tutorial : [Create a projects using devlopr jekyll](https://devlopr.netlify.com/guides/2017/11/19/build-a-projects-using-devlopr-jekyll).
 Then come back and proceed with the deployment process.

-In this Guide, we are using Github Pages and Travis CI for deploying our blog.
+In this Guide, we are using Github Pages and Travis CI for deploying our projects.
 Sometimes Github Pages does not support external third party plugins.
-In that case we deploy our blog using Travis CI, it automatically builds our website and pushes the static files of the site to a deployment branch.
+In that case we deploy our projects using Travis CI, it automatically builds our website and pushes the static files of the site to a deployment branch.
 Which then Github Pages uses to render the site.
 Hope you get it :P !

 We might need to instruct Travis CI to follow deployment instructions.
 Copy the below content in `.travis.yml` file: